Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “Wen Ning?”
 Jin Ling’s voice echoed behind them.

-He had forgotten all about the group inside the shed.
+Wei Wuxian had forgotten all about the group of children inside the shed.

-“Oh, we have quite the public here,” Xue Yang said, turning Wei Wuxian around with him to face the nine children looking at them with wide eyes.
+“Oh, we have quite the public here,” Xue Yang said, turning Wei Wuxian around with him to face the nine young disciples looking at them with wide eyes.
 “And from so many sects, too!
 I haven’t seen cultivators from Gusu in many years.”

 “I know you,” Jin Ling said then, pointing at him with a finger.
 “You’re that Xue Yang that Little Uncle locked up!
 I thought you were dead.”

-Xue Yang bowed deeply, forcing Wei Wuxian down with him.
+Xue Yang bowed deeply, theatrically, forcing Wei Wuxian down with him.
 Wei Wuxian rolled his eyes.

 “A pleasure to see you again, young master Jin Ling,” Xue Yang said.
 His voice dripped with sarcasm.
 “You’ve grown a lot these past few years.
 Does dear Madam Jin still wet her bed at night in fear of me?”